bloominstituteoftechnology/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [ ] Explain the difference between `Relational Databases` and `SQL`. a relational database relates tables, where SQL is just a query language

-- [ ] Why do tables need a `primary key`?
+- [ ] Why do tables need a `primary key`? it's a way to associate data from one table to the next

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [ ] What is the name given to a table column that references the primary key on another table. foreign key, typically you should name it foreign_table_name_id or something descriptive like that

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+What do we need in order to have a _many to many_ relationship between two tables. bridge table.

 ## Minimum Viable Product